mosesogwo/Battleship/README.md

  - Open the ```dist/index.html``` file in your browser.

-## Testing
+### Testing

-To run tests in this project, follow the following steps.
+To run the tests in this project, follow these steps.
-- From the project directory, run `npm install` from the terminal to ensure that all dependencies are installed.
+- From the project directory, run `npm install` to ensure that all dependencies are installed.

 - Run `npm run test` to run all tests